 - Used social networking sites such as Twitter to spread the word about the role.

-- Had a visit from the Wales Minister for Education and Skills, Leighton Andrews, to look at the scheme.
+- Had a visit from the then Wales Minister for Education and Skills, Leighton Andrews, to look at the scheme.
 This was televised on both BBC and ITV Wales News channels (11 January 2013).

 - Bought books I’ve recommended for their library and classroom